It’s important to know, or have easy access to, the following phone numbers.

 On Campus incidents

-Staff on the Newport and Caerleon campuses have been granted Accredited Police Powers by Gwent Police.
-You can reach them by phoning 555 from any University phone on the Caerleon and Newport City campuses.
+Staff on Newport campus have been granted Accredited Police Powers by Gwent Police.
+You can reach them by phoning 555 from any University phone on Newport City campus.

 For non-emergency situations and to report an incident, please contact Campus Watch.